 New Wave of Emerging Investors

-With the proliferation of Robo-advisors, US being the epicenter, the popularity of Robos has since spread across the globe.
-The UK is forecast to hit US$24 billion market value this year whilst in Singapore and Hong Kong, we have witnessed strong growth figures with AUM increasing by 400% over the past five years.
+With the proliferation of Robo-advisors (especially in the US), Robo-advisors have become popular around the globe.
+In 2020, UK is forecast to hit US$24 billion market value.
+Meanwhile, in Singapore and Hong Kong, strong growth figures (AUM increasing by 400%) over the past five years have been witnessed.

-The low-cost structure of Robo-advisors has allowed wealth management services to expand beyond traditional clients.
+The low-cost advantage of Robo-advisors has allowed wealth management services to expand beyond traditional clients.
 Advisors are now able to engage younger, tech-savvy clients with a click of a button.

 Adding further fuel to the growth of Robos, a survey found that over 50% of investors prefer making their investment decisions in the absence of a financial advisor.